-In Palestine's Beita, the civil resistance vows to fight on
+In Palestine's Beita, the civil resistance movement vows to keep fighting

 Civil resistance in the Palestinian town of Beita will intensify again, locals say, in reaction to the Israeli prime minister's recent vow to push ahead with new settlement homes in the occupied West Bank.